Living Desert Zoo and Gardens State Park

 The Living Desert Zoo and Gardens State Park, formerly the Living Desert Zoological and Botanical State Park, is a zoo and botanical garden displaying plants and animals of the Chihuahuan Desert in their native habitats.
-It is located off U.S. Route 285 at the north edge of Carlsbad, New Mexico, at an elevation of 3200 ft atop the Ocotillo Hills overlooking the city and the Pecos River.
-It is open every day except Christmas.
+It is located off U.S. Route 285 at an elevation of 3200 ft atop the Ocotillo Hills overlooking the north edge of Carlsbad, New Mexico, and the Pecos River.

+History

+The park originated in 1967 with the donation of 360 acres of land by Neil Wills and Robert Light followed by the additional donation of 760 acres by the Eddy County Commission.

-The park has been an accredited member of the Association of Zoos and Aquariums (AZA) since 2002.
+The park was an accredited member of the Association of Zoos and Aquariums (AZA) between 2002 and 2023.
+The park lost its accreditation in 2023.